 - Experience with the subject.
 Tell us how you became an expert, or how you’ve recently used your expertise.

 - Previous publications/writing experience.
 Were you published in the New York Times?
 Fantastic!
 If this is your first book, you might mention it briefly, but only if you have room after all of your more important information.
-Otherwise, you can simply state what you are in vague terms: novelist, writer, poet, etc.
+Otherwise, you can state what you are in vague terms: novelist, writer, poet, etc.

 - Other ways to find you.
 Do you blog?
 Have a podcast?
 Write regular articles for a popular site?
 Include other ways for readers to find your work or contact you directly, if you wish.